Wells Fargo customer account openings plunge 44%

 "We recognize we have work to do," Mary Mack, who took over last month as Wells Fargo's new head of community banking, said in a statement.

+Mack said that while she expects "more positive trends" in the future thanks in part to the ad campaign, more declines in account openings are likely over the next few months.
+"It takes time to rebuild trust," she said during a conference call.

-Tim Sloan, Wells Fargo's newly-hired CEO, said he was "pleased" to see that other metrics held steady.
+Tim Sloan, Wells Fargo's newly-hired CEO, said he was "pleased" to see that other metrics held steady in October.

 For instance, Wells Fargo said the number of primary checking account customers, defined as the most active customers, was flat between September and October.